florielle/bigdataproject/README.md

 ## Joyce Wu, Felipe Ducau, Alex Simonoff

 ### Data Used
-The dataset used for this project can be downloaded from https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i
+The dataset used for this project can be downloaded from the [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i) portal.

 ### General Running Instructions
 These instructions assume you have the NYPD Complaint Data uploaded to HFS.
 If not it can be done with